-Good QFD training will teach you the differences between QFD for manufactured and assembled products, service and business process, food and chemical products, software, and small business.
+Good QFD / ISO 16355 training will teach you the differences between QFD for manufactured and assembled products, service and business process, food and chemical products, software, and small business.
 It will show you how to position your new product according to customer, competition, and corporate strategy.

-A good QFD trainer knows how to custom-tailor QFD to your industry, product type, and organization.
-With custom-tailoring, QFD will be integrated into your product development process, whether you follow Six Sigma, PACE®, Stage-Gates®, Concurrent Engineering, or other product development approaches.
+A good QFD / ISO 16355 trainer knows how to custom-tailor the process and tools to your industry, product type, and organization.
+With custom-tailoring, QFD tools and flow will be integrated into your product development process, whether you follow Six Sigma, PACE®, Stage-Gates®, Concurrent Engineering, or other product development approaches.

 QFD training, that uses bare-bones approach or gives the impression that the House of Quality or the 4-phase matrix analysis are all you need, may be inadequate or outdated, and it is often unsustainable.

 "I have been doing the '4-phase model QFD' process for over 15 years, leading QFD workshops and DFSS projects and earning a Six Sigma Black Belt.
 Why should I need to start all over from the QFD Green Belt® level?
 Why can’t I jump in the QFD Black Belt® program?"